rlisbona/Unit11Chulwalar/ChulwalarCode.md

 ## F-statistic: 376.9 on 1 and 70 DF,  p-value: < 2.2e-16
 ```

-## Use STL function for decomposition
+## STL function (Seasonal Decomposition of Time Series by LOESS
-The time series can be analysed using the stl function in order to seperate the trend, seasonality and remainder (remaining coincidential) components from one another.
+  r stl() was used to seperate the trend, seasonality and remainder (remaining coincidential) components from one another.

-Thus the individual time series can be shown graphically and tabularly.
-The trend of the total exports is almost linear.
-A relatively uniform seaonality can be seen.
+  1. The individual time series can be shown graphically and tabularly.
+  2. The trend of the total exports is almost linear.
+  3. A relatively uniform seaonality can be seen.

 ![](ChulwalarCode_files/figure-html/unnamed-chunk-3-1.png)<!-- -->![](ChulwalarCode_files/figure-html/unnamed-chunk-3-2.png)<!-- -->![](ChulwalarCode_files/figure-html/unnamed-chunk-3-3.png)<!-- -->![](ChulwalarCode_files/figure-html/unnamed-chunk-3-4.png)<!-- -->![](ChulwalarCode_files/figure-html/unnamed-chunk-3-5.png)<!-- -->![](ChulwalarCode_files/figure-html/unnamed-chunk-3-6.png)<!-- -->